yugabyte/yugabyte-db/docs/content/latest/admin/yb-master.md

 Monitoring web server home.

-Default: The `www` directory in the YugabyteDB home directory
+Default: The `www` directory in the YugabyteDB home directory.

-#### --flagfile

-Specifies the file to load flags from.

 ### Logging options